jschr/textillate/README.md

 ##Events

-Textillate triggers the following events
+Textillate triggers the following events:

 * `start.tlt` - triggered when textillate starts
 * `inAnimationBegin.tlt` - triggered when the in animation begins